dotnet/dotnet-console-games/README.md

 Install [Visual Studio Code](https://visualstudio.microsoft.com/)

-Install the `ms-vscode.csharp` extension inside Visual Studio Code.
+Install the `ms-dotnettools.csharp` extension inside Visual Studio Code.

 Open the **root folder** of the of this repository in Visual Studio Code.